MrRobinOfficial/Guide-UnrealEngine/README.md

 FString HexString = HexColor.ToHex(); // Convert it back to a string.
 The format of the string is RRGGBBAA.
 ```

-List of common colors of ´FLinearColor´:
+List of common colors of `FLinearColor`:

 * `FLinearColor::White`
 * `FLinearColor::Gray`